Y1Jia/Y1Jia/README.md

   👨‍🎓 I’m currently learning information retrieval.

+  🤯 Keep asking myself everyday: Am I testing my code or is it testing me?

 <!--
 **Y1Jia/Y1Jia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.